Fair and transparent contract terms

 Providers must make sure their contract terms are fair and transparent.
-We have rules about the type of contract information that you should have before you sign the contract, such as key charges, the length of the contract and the process for cancelling.
+We have rules about the type of contract information that you should receive before you enter a contract.

 If you believe your provider hasn't properly notified you of changes to your terms and conditions, or if you believe any of the terms and conditions in your contract are unfair or weren't made clear to you, contact your provider's customer service department and make a complaint.

 Your provider will tell you which scheme it is a member of, or you can use our ADR checker.